Families welcome reopened community center

 Churches rebuild, recreate ministries in Louisiana

-Volunteers to receive hand-made prayer shawls
+Katrina volunteers to get hand-made prayer shawls

 Volunteers make lifelong connections in Gulf Coast